-Join us October 5-8 for a weekend of exploration, as we celebrate the opening of our latest special exhibition “Max Beckmann: The Formative Years, 1915-1925” From activities for young children and teens to lectures and panel discussions, there is something for everyone!
+Join us February 15-18 for a weekend of exploration, as we celebrate the opening of a new special exhibition, “Klimt Landscapes.”
+From activities for young children and teens to lectures and panel discussions, there is something for everyone!

 TALKING ART: FAMILY CONVERSATIONS

 Join us for a special Family Morning with a focus on Gustav Klimt’s love for nature and his wonderful landscape paintings.
 After a tour of the exhibition, we invite you to our workshop in Café Fledermaus to create your own Klimt inspired work of art.
 This intergenerational program invites all members of the family to participate in gallery discussions.

 Open to children 6 to 12 years in age and their families.

 Sunday, February 18, 10 A.M.

 KLIMT FOR TEENS